Lemonade $20 vs Trupanion $60 vs Embrace $40 — Pays Faster 2026?

 $40 | 4.5/5 | Check Price |

 Pet insurance is a bet on probability and financial impact.
+The Insurance Information Institute reports the U.S. pet insurance market exceeded $4 billion in written premiums in 2025.
 Here are the real numbers.

 - Cats: $10,000-15,000 over a 12-18 year lifespan